CompanyBook/api-examples/simple-search/README.md

 - Install cherrypy
 - run using python server.py

-This is example works with python 2.7 and python 3.
+This example works with python 2.7 and python 3.